jmbeach/duolingo-vocab-lists/README.md

 GOOGLE_TRANSLATE_API_KEY=<my-api-key>
 ```

+## Step 5: Generate CSV Files

-Then run `node lib/lindex.js create -f <path-to-json-file>` to turn the translations into CSV's.
+Finally, run `node lib/lindex.js create -f <path-to-json-file>` to turn the translations into CSV's.

+If the new CSV's aren't in this repository yet, please feel free to create a pull request to add them.
+Currently, I've only processed Spanish (for English speakers), but would love to get other languages in here.